 Buying Instagram Likes: The Engagement Lever, Explained

 Buying likes pulls a different lever than buying followers.
 Likes are an early distribution signal.
 A post that gathers likes quickly in its first hour gets pushed to a wider audience, while a post that stays quiet stays buried.
 Followers are social proof that changes how visitors judge your profile.
-If you buy likes, the ones that help arrive gradually from real accounts and spread across several recent posts.
+If you buy likes, the ones that help arrive gradually, come from accounts that survive Instagram's cleanups, and spread across several recent posts.

 That difference is why likes and followers are separate decisions.
 Followers change how your profile reads to a human.
 Likes change how your content moves through Instagram's ranking system.
 This page covers how likes feed distribution, how they interact with your engagement rate, and what quality like delivery looks like versus the kind that gets stripped back out.